 Small-cap investing is about owning businesses that have the potential to be 10- or even 100-baggers.
-The best small-caps are the ones that minimize the risk but have potential massive upside.
+The best small-caps are the ones that minimize the risk but have

 We boil down small-cap investing into Six Laws that are supported by academic studies, logic, and history.
 The goal of The Six Small-Cap Laws is to quantify the top small-cap stocks in the market today, the ones that limit the downside and offer vast opportunities for outperformance.
 These stocks are usually choices of top hedge fund managers who we profile in our quarterly issues.

 Each law is listed below:

 Law #4: Be wary of who you listen to

 Law #5: There are no shortcuts

 Laws 1 to 3: Why small-caps are the best investments in the stock market